IchanP/IoT-Summer/README.md

 - InfluxDB: 8086
 - Mosquitto: 1883

-### Putting everything together
+## Putting everything together

 ![Circuit Diagram](./img/diagram_bb.png)

 The diagram is accurate to real life.

-#### Wire color coding
+### Wire color coding

 - White wires represent power and are connected to the 3V3 pin on the Pico WH.
 - Black wires represent ground and are connected to the GND pin on the Pico WH.
 - Blue wires represent the data and are connected to the GP pins on the Pico WH.

-#### GP Connections
+### GP Connections

+- The photoresistor is connected to GP27, or ADC1.
 - The moisture sensors data wire is connected to GP26, or ADC0.
+- The LED is connected to GP16.
 - The temperature and humidity sensors data wire is connected to GP14.
-- The LED is connected to GP16.
-- The photoresistor is connected to GP27, or ADC1.

-#### Resistors and Voltage Dividers
+### Resistors and Voltage Dividers

 A resistor was required to limit the current running to the LED.
 The following formula, [Ohm's Law](https://en.wikipedia.org/wiki/Ohm's_law) provided on the IoT Course Discord, was used to calculate the resistance needed: